MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

 # Creating First Approval Kit workflow

-## Task 1 - Creating a Contoso Coffee Machine Request
+## Task 1 - Create a Contoso Coffee Machine Request

 By completing the App In a Day module 2 or having the Contoso Coffee Application imported into your environment you will have the ability create a machine request.
 Lets review the the request process before you proceed with creating the Business Approval for this process.